practicalmeteor/spacejam/README.md

 ## mtp (meteor test-packages)

 Runs `meteor test-packages` with the provided options on port 3100 and with MONGO_URL unset so you can run your app and your package tests in parallel, without port or mongodb conflicts, if you use an external mongodb for your app.

+It also always sets METEOR_TEST_PACKAGES to '1', so packages can know they run in the context of meteor test-packages.
+Not really a good practice, but sometimes just unavoidable.

 Supports the following additional environment variables:

 ### TEST_PORT